Alif-11/Yippieazon/self_README.md

  React and Vite for the Frontend.
  Typescript Express for the Backend.
 [NOT ADDED YET] PostgreSQL for the Database.
 [NOT ADDED YET]
- Tailwind CSS for styling.
+ Firebase for Google Auth, backend support, and other such things.
+[NOT ADDED YET] Tailwind CSS for styling.
  React-Router for routing assistance.
 [NOT ADDED YET] Docker for containerization and hosting.
 [NOT ADDED YET]